Coderx-Gamer/shulker-dupe/README.md

 All actions are found in the shulker box screen.

-This is NOT an offical mojang project.
+This is NOT an official mojang project.